Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated unparalleled capability in a diverse array of natural language tasks, encompassing commonsense reasoning, question answering, and even specialized domains such as mathematics and programming~\cite{Achiam2023GPT4TR,Rozire2023CodeLO,Touvron2023Llama2O}.
-The effectiveness of LLMs is based on the scaling law, which posits that increased model and training data sizes correlate with enhanced model performance~\cite{Kaplan2020ScalingLF}.
+Large Language Models (LLMs) have demonstrated unparalleled capability in a diverse array of natural language tasks, encompassing commonsense reasoning, question answering, and specialized domains such as mathematics and programming~\cite{Achiam2023GPT4TR,Rozire2023CodeLO,Touvron2023Llama2O}.
+The effectiveness of LLMs is based on the scaling law, which posits that proportionally increasing model and training data size leads to enhanced model performance~\cite{Kaplan2020ScalingLF}.
 Nevertheless, the computation overhead and data requirement surge as LLM continues to scale.
 With the widespread of open-sourced general or specialized LLMs, aggregating existing models to construct a more versatile LLM emerges as an economical alternative to training a larger LLM from scratch ~\cite{ding2024mastering,goddard2024arcee,wan2024knowledge}.
 This not only mitigates the computation cost but also leverages the collective advancements of previous efforts in building LLMs.

 Within different methods to combine existing LLMs, a major class is merging~\cite{ainsworth2022git,akiba2024evolutionary,ilharco2023editing,jang2024model,matena2022merging,wortsman2022model,yadav2023tiesmerging,yu2024language}.
 Model merging combines multiple models into a single one of the same size through weight-space transformation.~\citet{wortsman2022model} first propose to merge a few fine-tuned models as a training trick for the flat loss-landscape, and~\citet{ilharco2023editing} extends it to multi-task scenario, both of which employ the simple averaging.
 Other works propose more complicated merging methods, leveraging weight sparsity~\cite{yadav2023tiesmerging, yu2024language} and non-uniform coefficient~\cite{akiba2024evolutionary,matena2022merging}.
 However, they assume that all candidate models are ``useful'' when merging.
-While this may hold true for small-sized designed model collections, it may not be the case in real-world scenarios given a large and divergent model zoo.
+While this may hold for small-sized designed model collections, it may not be the case in real-world scenarios given a large and divergent model zoo.